shipra101/schematics-agents/README.md

 ## Using tar files

-The respository contains the solution templates in the form of `tar` files to install the `Agent infrastructure` and deploy the `Agent service`.
+The release contains the solution templates in the form of `tar` files to install the `Agent infrastructure` and deploy the `Agent service`.
 Perform following steps to use the `tar` file.

-- Download the `/templates/templates.zip` file to your local system.
+- Download the schematics-agents release to your local system.
-- From your terminal extract the content of `zip` file using the command. `unzip templates.zip`
+- From your terminal extract the content of `tar.gz`
 - The templates as TAR files should now be available as
    - The `agent-infrastructure-templates.tar` for setting up the VPC, IKS cluster, and LogDNA services infrastructure.
    - The `agent-service-templates.tar` to deploy the Agent service into your infrastructure.

 ## Infrastructure